• Entry type: Person

 In 1970, she published The Female Eunuch a call to arms that condemned gender-encoded norms and society’s expectations that women should live vicariously through men.
 It caused a sensation in Britain, the United States and Australia, and thereafter was forever being reprinted and translated.
 She is a vehement opponent of women who ape men and join their hierarchies to become ‘sisters in suits’.
 ‘If women can see no future apart from joining the masculine elite on its own terms, our civilization will become more destructive than ever’.

 Greer has written prolifically about the obstacles placed in front of women writers and artists, as they have attempted to pursue their careers.
 She chronicles the minor role of women poets in Slip-shod Sybils.
 Recognition, Rejection and The Woman Poet and offers an anthology of female artists in The Obstacle Race.
-She continues to publish in the popular press about things that matter.
-In recent years, she has become very outspoken about environmental matters.
+She continued to publish in the popular press about things that matter, and in recent years, she has become very outspoken about environmental matters.
 In her address to open Perth Writer’s Festival in 2012, entitled ‘Eco-Feminism Then and Now’, she issued an environmental call to arms to women everywhere, to act to ‘stem the tide of eco-side’.
 Women, she said, had historically been at the forefront of the environmental movement but Greer called for the women of today to do more and follow the unlikely example of the growing activism of the Country Women’s Association against coal seam gas projects in Queensland and New South Wales.

+In 2001 Greer purchased a property in the Gold Coast hinterland in Southern Queensland and founded the Friends of Gondwana Rainforest charity which manages the Cave Creek Rainforest Rehabilitation Scheme in Southern Queensland.
 In 2013 Greer sold her archive to the University of Melbourne, with proceeds to benefit Friends of Gondwana.

 Since acquiring the collection, The University of Melbourne has invested significant resources into cataloguing and preserving the Germaine Greer Archive.
 In mid-2014 the then University Archivist, Dr Katrina Dean, went to Professor Greer’s house in Essex, England, to pack the carefully conserved collection up.
 This task took three weeks.
 Since then, additional deposits were made in 2016 and 2017.
-By March 2018 March 2018, the entire archive had been catalogued.
+By March 2018, the entire archive had been catalogued.

 Read